 - top -

-NEMA specifications and test methods differ from those published by the IEC.
+NEMA specifications and test methods differ from those published by the International Electrotechnical Commission (IEC).
 The following is a general summary of these differences:

 Dimensions: NEMA dimensional requirements apply American Wire Gauge (AWG) wire sizing, while dimensional requirements in IEC Standards apply metric sizing in mm.
-Therefore the requirements are not exactly the same, but some overlap
+Therefore, the requirements are not exactly the same, but some overlap occurs